Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 What Is a Credit Card Network?

-Credit card networks are the party that creates a digital infrastructure that makes it possible for merchants to facilitate transactions between merchants and the credit card issuers — meaning they’re key to how credit cards work.
+Credit card networks create the digital infrastructure so merchants can facilitate transactions between themselves and the credit card issuers — meaning they’re key to how credit cards work.
 In order to facilitate these transactions, the credit card networks charge the merchants an interchange fee, also known as a swipe fee.

 Essentially, credit card networks make it possible for businesses to accept credit cards as a form of payment, making them integral to what a credit card is.
 Credit card networks are also responsible for determining where certain credit cards are accepted, as not every merchant may accept all networks.